lf-edge/ekuiper/docs/en_US/rules/data_template.md

 ### Send slice data by piece

 The data flowing into the sink is a  data structure of `map[string]interface{}` slice.
 However, when the user sends data to the target sink, it may need a single piece of data instead of all the data.
-For example, in this article of  [Integration of Kuiper and AWS IoT Hub ](https://www.emqx.io/blog/lightweight-edge-computing-emqx-kuiper-and-aws-iot-hub-integration-solution), the sample data generated by the rule is shown below.
+For example, in this article of  [Integration of eKuiper and AWS IoT Hub ](https://www.emqx.io/blog/lightweight-edge-computing-emqx-kuiper-and-aws-iot-hub-integration-solution), the sample data generated by the rule is shown below.

 ```json
 [